jeremyButtler/freezeTB/README.md

 # License:

-freezeTB includes databases from other repositories and complied code (minimap2) from other repositories.
+freezeTB includes databases from other repositories.
 In those cases the licensing will be under the owner's repository.